Flutterando/rx_notifier/README.md

 - [Read the documentation](https://github.com/Flutterando/rx_notifier/tree/master/rx_notifier).

-## State Management approach with RxNotifier

-Inspired by [Recoil](https://recoiljs.org), `RxNotifier` has tools so that the storage and propagation of the state (Reactivity) are the responsibility of the property that will represent the state, being considered in this architecture as an Atom.< br/>
+## Implementing the Atomic State.

+It is possible to implement [Recoil](https://recoiljs.org) Atoms pattern using `RxNotifier`.
+This pattern consists of the state being an object with its own reactivity.

 ![atom](/assets/atom.png)